 - Entity-relationship model.
-Atributes, entity sets.
+Attributes, entity sets.
 Relationships, cardinality.
 Definition of key, primary key.

 - Relational model.
-Relation, atributes, relationships.
+Relation, attributes, relationships.
 Transition to/from entity-relationship model.
 Referential integrity.

 - Database design.
 Functional dependencies.
 Normal forms.
 Decomposition.

-- SQL qyery language.
-Select and aggregation functions.
+- SQL query language.
+Introduction, basic statements.
+Select, joins, aggregation functions.
 Database updates and deletions.
 Data definition, views.

 - Analytical tools.
 OLAP – Online Analytical Processing.
 Data mining.
 Applications of databases.

 - Specifics of database systems.
 Technology of accessing databases.
-Geografical information systems.
+Geographical information systems.
 Multidimensional databases.
 Temporal databases.
-Data warehouses.

 - Teaching methods